 The science of charcuterie describes some basic rules that need to be followed in order to separate something edible from a horrible food poisoning and hospital visit.
 And if you follow these rules and you LOVE your results, don’t let anyone tell you did your salami or whole muscle cure “wrong”, that’s the art.
 I will highly encourage you to take any constructive advice and experiment and change your recipes around.
 I still do.
 I rarely make the same recipe twice!
 There are maybe 2-4 recipes I don’t change much, but most are always in constant shift and experimentation based on my curiosity, but also feedback from other charcuterie professional and hobbyist.
 There is no such thing in my opinion as a ‘secret perfect recipe’, just like there is no such thing as a recipe for making a ‘perfect painting’.
 If you love your art, that’s all that matters, after all, this page is about HOME charcuterie, intended to be for YOU, your family and friends, not to create compromises in products that would please the largest number of people.
 There are plenty of bad as well as great products in the market today that do that.
 It’s time for YOU to make YOURS.

 If you like to learn more, there are plenty of great online resources out there as well as great professional books.
 I have put together here my own contribution in the form of one brief 60-page guide for those wanting to get started.
-It’s a ‘paid-donation’ guide, to help fund my obsession with home charcuterie and maintaining this site.
-However, I’ll be happy to share it at no cost if you have any issues paying online, or if you just don’t want to pay for it!
+It’s free now to anyone!

 Learn more about it here.